cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.2.0 =
+Improved check if the WooCommerce Table Rate plugin is active Fixed PHP warnings that showed during creation of feeds for products that had no attributes at all Set autoloading on no for the product batch option

 = 8.1.9 =
 Solved PHP warnings that showed on variants product edit pages for the extra fields that had an undefined index